In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

-The appearance of a person’s eyes can be a very telling factor when you think they might be on drugs.
+The appearance of a person’s eyes can be a very telling factor when you think they might be partaking in drug abuse.

 There are several different kinds of drugs that affect a person’s eyes.
 Alcohol can make eyes bloodshot; marijuana can make eyes droopy.

 But amphetamines are known for dilating pupils.
 Drugs like cocaine, MDMA, and yes, meth, can increase a person’s pupils to an unnatural size.

 But it’s important that you consider other side effects like the ones below, because certain prescription drugs may also affect the eyes.

 One of the main reasons that meth users get addicted is because of the euphoric rush that they get from the drug.

 However, once that rush is gone, users might start to experience symptoms of withdrawal.
 Meth withdrawal can make them irritable or even angry, causing them to partake in violent behavior.

 Amphetamines/stimulants are often used in place of diets in order to lose a lot of weight quickly (although it should go without saying that this is extremely dangerous and is never recommended).

 The so-called “cocaine diet” is one popular example because of how it suppresses appetite and hinders the body’s ability to store fat.